Juileepatil84/DMDD-16149-Loan_Enquiry_DB/README.md

 **The loan database will consists of various parameters which are related to :

-•	Banks details
+-Banks details
-•	Loan types offered with their corresponding rate of interest .
+-Loan types offered with their corresponding rate of interest .
-•	Customer details .
+-Customer details .
-•	Schemes and policies by government .
+-Schemes and policies by government .
-•	Feedback and reviews on service offered by the bank.
+-Feedback and reviews on service offered by the bank.

 **Blueprint :